timothyahwang/openvm/book/src/advanced-usage/sdk.md

 > ⚠️ **WARNING**
 > The aggregation proving key `agg_pk` above is large.
 Avoid cloning it if possible.

 Note that `DEFAULT_PARAMS_DIR` is the directory where Halo2 parameters are stored by the `cargo openvm setup` CLI command.
-For more information on the setup process, see the [onchain verify](../writing-apps/onchain-verify.md) doc.
+For more information on the setup process, see the `EVM Level` section of the [verify](../writing-apps/verify.md) doc.

 > ⚠️ **WARNING**
 > `cargo openvm setup` requires very large amounts of computation and memory (~200 GB).